5 Signs You're A Helicopter Parent

 You thought your child's math homework was too tough for him/her on Tuesday, and you're also curious about the format of Friday’s test (after all, your child will study differently if it is multiple choice or free response).

 Sure, it's natural to want your child to excel academically.
 But it's quite another thing to insert yourself into their academic development.
-The key is to be mindful of your child's challenges, and teach him or her to be assertive, to ask the teacher about any issues or questions that arise.
+The key is to be mindful of your child's challenges, and teach him or her to be assertive and always ask the teacher about any issues or questions that arise.
 This empowers your child rather than fostering overreliance on you.

 2. You break up fights.